Equinor and the Great Australian Bight:

 We are applying our extensive experience offshore and in the energy sector to create industrial strength solutions that will enable us to build renewable energy solutions at scale.

 However, it is simply not possible to switch to renewable energy in the short term, and demand for oil worldwide continues to grow.

-Q: "Why are you looking for oil in the Great Australian Bight?
-Why can't you go elsewhere?"
+Q: "Why were you looking for oil in the Great Australian Bight?"

 A: We are working on reducing the carbon footprint from our oil and gas production.
 Not all oil is created equal, and lighter types of oil have fewer emissions in the production phase.
 It therefore matters which oil is produced, and we are one of the world’s most CO2-efficient producers of oil and gas.

-Our geological studies show that the Great Australian Bight could hold light, high-quality oil that aligns with this approach.
+Our geological studies showed that the Great Australian Bight could hold light, high-quality oil that aligned with this approach.

 Energy consumption per capita in South East Asia and Oceania are also among the highest in the world.